eric-asare/ConnectionsLab/projectOne/Documentation.md

    * ### Technical Decisions
        * #### Layout - HTML
            * Using `main` and `footer` tag to make locating the main content easier for accessibility purposes
-           * Divided the main page into three sections : showcase (landing page), the quote (create your own) and the preview sections
+           * Divided the main page into three sections : landing page, the design (create your own) and the preview sections

        * #### Styling - CSS